von1987/dof-exam-2021/README.md

 # DOF Exam 2021.09.18
-Exam Repository for DevOps Fundamentals Course @ SoftUni
+Exam Repository for DevOps Fundamentals course (2021.07) @ SoftUni

 A set of two containerized applications.